swoodhouse/SCNS-Toolkit/README.md

 F# script which discretises a CSV file containing single cell gene expression data to binary expression values, and then constructs a state transition graph.

-The script produces CSV files for input to the synthesis engine and a .sif file for visualisation in Cytoscape (or a similar tool).
+The script produces CSV files for input to the synthesis engine and a SIF file for visualisation in Cytoscape (or a similar tool).

 #### genysis_perturbations.R
 R script which automates the process of running GenYsis (http://lsisrv5.epfl.ch/lsi/~garg/genysis_v2.html) on a model and performing all single-gene perturbations.
 The perturbed models are then compared to the wild-type model in terms of alterations to the stable states that the model is able to reach.